 Create, Curate, And Get Hired

 Your Designer portfolio is the way you would like to present yourself to the world and obviously, land a dream job.
-Following the golden rules of portfolio creation and curation properly can help you achieve the desired results.
+Following the golden rules of portfolio creation, employing an appropriate graphic designer logo and curation properly can help you achieve the desired results.

 Ensure that the portfolio you created is your first impression but not necessarily the last one.
 It should include the best ever pieces you’ve created, about which you can talk in meetings with your head in cloud nine, and explain the enthusiasm and passion that drove you to the verge of bringing a dream to life.